yoursunny/NDNts/packages/trust-schema/README.md

 import { TrustSchema, TrustSchemaSigner, TrustSchemaVerifier, versec2019 } from "@ndn/trust-schema";

 // other imports for examples
-import { Certificate, EcPrivateKey, KeyChain, ValidityPeriod } from "@ndn/keychain";
+import { Certificate, KeyChain, ValidityPeriod, generateSigningKey } from "@ndn/keychain";
 import { Component, Data } from "@ndn/packet";
 import { strict as assert } from "assert";
 (async () => {